bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-2-focus-on-your-strengths.md

 **Documentation Wiz**

 This is the person on the team that is great at taking the initiative to update the documentation of your products.
-This individual can join a team and immediately make contributions as they learn new things and ramp up.
+This individual can join a team and immediately make an impact as they learn new things and ramp up.
 They can help decrease the amount of inbounds requests that the team receives by making the documentation stronger.
 Teammates will notice and appreciate this.

 **"This Does Not Make Sense" Alerter**

 Every team needs a person who is not afraid to call out when something does not make sense.
 When working on a task as a group, there may be things that are not clear to anyone; however, no one is willing to call it out and address the ambiguity.
-It is in this situations where this strength shines.
+It is in these situations where this strength shines.
 The person who has this "sixth sense" will help the team be focused, build morale and improve productivity.

 **The Framework Layer**